swiftlang/swift-package-manager/README.md

 which provides some context for decisions made in the current implementation and offers direction for the development of future features.

-To build from source enter the following into a terminal:

-    git clone git@github.com:apple/swift-package-manager.git swiftpm
-    git clone git@github.com:apple/swift-llbuild.git llbuild
-    cd swiftpm
-    ./Utilities/bootstrap --build-tests

-It is recommended that you develop against the latest version of Swift, to ensure compatibility with new releases.
+Tests are an important part of the development and evolution of this project, and new contributions are expected to include tests for any functionality change.
 To run the tests on Linux:

     for x in .build/.bootstrap/bin/*-test; do $x; done